View William Stommel's Obituary on journaltimes.com and share memories

 December 1, 1965 – October 11, 2019

-RACINE – William "Bill" Francis Stommel, age 53; loving husband of Renee S. (nee: Bolter) Stommel; dear father of William (fiance, Nicole Briatta) Stommel and Matt (Heather) Stommel; and dear son of Nancy (Gino King) Stommel-King & the late William Stommel; passed away at Froedtert Hospital on Friday, October 11, 2019 after suffering a heart attack last Sunday.
+RACINE – William "Bill" Francis Stommel, age 53; passed away at Froedtert Hospital on Friday, October 11, 2019 after suffering a heart attack the previous Sunday.

 262-552-9000